nobody246/FSKExp/README.md

 # simpleFSK

-This is an incomplete experimentation/WIP
+This is an incomplete experimentation/WIP just for my own learning purposes.